kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 ### Improved documentation on limitations

 We added a new section outlining the limits of the shipped monitoring stack running on the production profile with the default settings.
-Read [Monitoring](https://kyma-project.io/docs/kyma/2.2/01-overview/main-areas/observability/obsv-01-monitoring-in-kyma/#limitations) for more information.
+Read [Monitoring limitations](https://kyma-project.io/docs/kyma/2.2/01-overview/main-areas/observability/obsv-01-monitoring-in-kyma/#limitations) for more information.

 ### Cleanup of rules and dashboards